Without the ongoing support of its wonderful donors and fundraisers, EduMais would not function.

 Not everyone is a runner.
 And if, like me, you’ve had three knee operations, pounding away for hours on concrete is not even medically advisable.

 But why not tap into the endurance challenge of a marathon in another form?

 EduMais volunteer Anna Bowman took this to one extreme by testing herself across three disciplines – swimming, cycling, and running – in an IronMan 70.3.

 But there’s no need to go that far.
 (Unless you want to.
 You’d certainly have our full support!)

-You could take it down a notch by walking, or holding a dance contest to see who can shake their hips for longest.
+You could take it down a notch by walking or holding a dance contest to see who can shake their hips longest.
 Or how about indulging your passion for computer or board games in a 24-hour marathon?

 The possibilities are endless.
-Anything that tests your physical and/or mental stamina over a long period of time can be enough reason for people to donate to your fundraiser.
+Anything that tests your physical and/or mental stamina over a long period of time can motivate people to donate to your fundraiser.

 No, not like that!
 Instead, release your inner adventurer and go mountaineering or climbing.

 One of the most successful fundraisers for EduMais was in this area: Hamish and David Wilson got sponsored to climb Ben Nevis in Scotland.
 Follow their inspiring lead and get ascending!

 Is solid ground too comfortable for you?
 I happen to love the stuff.
 But if you’re an adrenaline junkie, why not try a sponsored bungee jump, abseil, paraglide, or skydive?